its-brianwithai/turbo_response/README.md

 # TurboResponse

 A type-safe response that can be either successful or failed, with proper error handling and pattern matching.
-Works with both pure Dart and Flutter projects.
+Works seamlessly with both pure Dart and Flutter projects.

 ## Features